MarcDiethelm/xtc/README.md

 You can use a `data` attribute on a module include to **inject data** (a JS object literal) into the context of the module template.

-todo: Using the `noWrapper` and `noAnnotation` attributes on a module include will prevent creation of the wrapper element and/or module annotation.
-This is useful when creating markup-onöy modules in base layouts, e.g a HTML HEAD module including the doctype.
+Using the `noWrapper=true` attribute on a module include will prevent creation of the wrapper element and module annotation.
+This is useful when creating markup-only modules in base layouts, e.g a HTML HEAD module including the doctype.
+You can think of it like using **a partial but using modules** instead of yet another mechanism.

 ### Terrific Module Creation